• ECTS

 Program

-The LProPAC is composed of a common core (Perfumes-Flavors and Cosmetics) and a specific part for each course.
-The common UEs, all done in S5, reflect the multidisciplinary skills to be acquired, while the specific UEs reflect the experimental skills and know-how specific to the fields concerned.
+The LProPAC consists of a core curriculum (Perfumes, Flavors, and Cosmetics) and a specific component for each track.
+All completed in S5, the core courses reflect the multidisciplinary skills to be acquired, while the specific courses reflect the experimental skills and know-how specific to the relevant fields.
 The program is open to continuing education and work-study programs.
-The validation of the diploma allows to obtain 60 European credits (ECTs).
+Upon completion of the program, students will receive 60 European credits (ECTS).

 Read more